hexxone/wasc-worker/README.md

 ### CSP

-If your app has a [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy), wasm-worker require `worker-src data:` and `script-src data:` in your config.
+If your app has a [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy), wasc-worker require `worker-src data:` and `script-src data:` in your config.

 ## Inspiration